About the Library

 - Business archives and printing samples of RR Donnelley

 The Library digitizes its own collections in order to provide greater access, preserve at-risk materials, and enable new forms of digital scholarship.
-98 subject-based collections have been made accessible online, with items ranging from medieval manuscripts to early editions of Chopin scores to maps of Chicago before and after the Great Chicago Fire and many more individual titles are available via our Library catalog and through our participation in the international digital preservation repository, HathiTrust.
+100 subject-based collections have been made accessible online, with items ranging from medieval manuscripts to early editions of the Maroon student newspaper to maps of Chicago before and after the Great Chicago Fire.
+Many more individual titles are available via our Library catalog and through our participation in the international digital preservation repository, HathiTrust.

 The University of Chicago Library serves its users from 6 locations at the heart of campus, providing faculty and students with rapid access to its collections, research and study spaces, and diverse services.